 Spreading The Words Long Before The New Stores Are Opened

-There are many ways to advertise for your new stores, including the company website, emails, social media and in-store signage.
-The key here is to do it early, at least several months prior to the grand opening to raise more awareness.
+There are many ways to advertise for your new stores,including the company website, emails, social media and in-store signage.
+The key here is to do it early, at least several months before the grand opening to raise more awareness.

 Product And Inventory Management At The New Retail Locations

 It is often seen that buyers scroll through the website and fall in love with some items.
 They decide to go to the new brick-and-mortar stores to try out the goods in real life before deciding to purchase it.
-However, they have stopped by several locations just to be told that the brand doesn’t have those items customers are looking for in-store.
+However, they have stopped by several locations just to be told that the brand doesn’t have those items customers want in-store.

 On the other hand, after putting on a nice dress in-store and being sure that it looks good, shoppers will go home to buy it online because they have several coupons left for online orders.
 Nevertheless, the system notified them that the item is not available online.
 These are very typical stories of multi-channel shopping where platforms are not interconnected.